 We have been able to dig deep into the past with the help and kind assistance of the National Maritime Museum’s website, the curator of Kresen Kernow (the home of Cornish History Archives), and Cornwall Council’s Historic Environment Planning dept.

 In the 1700’s the authorities at that time considered the Carter brothers, John and Harry, to be on the wrong side of the law.
-In spite of this fact they were regarded by the local Cornish population, who were starving at the time as the Robin Hoods of the Cornish Coast, “Brothers in arms” by the Royal Navy and “upright” men by His Majesty’s Customs and Excise and furthermore, saviours of seventeen sailors.
+In spite of this fact they were regarded by the local Cornish population, who were starving at the time as the Robin Hoods of the Cornish Coast, “Brothers in arms” by the Royal Navy and “upright” men by His Majesty’s Customs and Excise Officers and furthermore, saviours of seventeen sailors.
 This was at a time when one pot of tea for a family would have cost the equivalent of £300 in today’s money.
 This is just the start of the fascinating story of the Carter’s a Smuggling family and of the brave Customs and Excise men of the time.

 Folliott-Stokes wrote in 1928 that if circumstances had been different and if the Carter boy’s parents had been wealthy, then John would have been sent to Parliament and Harry to the Navy.
 He concluded: “England would have doubtless gained a subtle diplomatist and a distinguished Admiral.”, such was the Carter’s reputation for scrupulous fair dealing and quick wittedness.